quarkifii/quark-db-arduino/README.md

 # QuarkDB
+### Use API or CLI like any DB

-An [Arduino](https://arduino.cc/) library for reading and writing data using No-SQL Json using ArduinoJson.
+An [Arduino](https://arduino.cc/) library for managing data just like any other No-SQL DB.
+Data managed using ArduinoJson and SPIFFS file system for ESP boards.
-One can use API as well Command Line interface using Serial Monitor API and usage details can be found [here](/API.md)
+API and usage details can be found [here](/API.md)

 ## Compatible Hardware

 * ESP8266 based boards
 * ESP32 based boards
-  *NOTE:* Other boards will be supported soon.  .
+  *NOTE:* Other boards will be supported soon.

 ## Installation